lordxax/keyformers/README.md

 Cut the keyboard frame/body into pieces
 ![build](img/210.jpg)

-Glue them together with epoxy/metal bond
+Glue the pieces together with epoxy/metal bond
 ![build](img/215.jpg)

-Attach switches. glue them to the frame with some weak glue and solder the rows (I actually do not recommend using that tape - it makes replacing switches more difficult)
+Attach switches.
+MX keycaps can be flipped by 90 degrees.
+Choc keycaps cannot (that is why my keycaps are rotated by 90 degrees).
+Glue them to the frame with some weak glue and solder the rows (I actually do not recommend using that tape - it makes replacing switches more difficult).
 ![build](img/301.jpg)

 Glue the MCU to the keyboard and solder that to the rows